 Anyway, I didn’t force myself to come up with all the answers – that would defeat the purpose of this journal.
 It’s my hope that spiritual practices will naturally emerge through further work and creativity.

 In my next post, I will share more spreads from my journal and write further about the practices which have supported me in my personal recovery.
-If any part of this post resonated, I would love to hear from you!
-Feel free to leave a comment or send me a message on social media.

 Thank you for reading, and take good care.